 g5k-create-tutorial-accountsscript to create the students accounts.> - END DATE: → <Date of the end of validity of the student access to Grid'5000, as granted thanks to the tutorial/lab.
 This is typically the end date of the tutorial/lab.> - EXTRA GROUPS: → <Optionally any extra Grid'5000 group(s) that the students have to be member of, e.g. to get access to some group storage (sto-*).>

-You have to create a CSV file containing the information about the students.
+You have to create a CSV file containing the information about the trainees.
 Such a file must be structured as follows:

 - lines formatted as

-For example, if you want to create two student accounts for John Doe and Carrie Mathison, a valid CSV file list.csv should contain:
+For example, if you want to create two trainee accounts for John Doe and Carrie Mathison, a valid CSV file list.csv should contain:

 John, Doe, email@example.com Carrie, Mathison, firstname.lastname@example.org

 We remind that the use of academic e-mail addresses is to be strongly preferred to gmail or any other non-professional services.